-One of the most important benefits of bay leaves is their ability to reduce inflammation throughout the body.
+One of the most important benefits of bay leaves is its ability to reduce inflammation throughout the body.
 These leaves contain a unique phytonutrient, called parthenolide, which can quickly reduce inflammation and irritation when topically applied to affected areas, such as sore joints or areas affected by arthritis.
-This effect can also be achieved through normal consumption of bay leaf spice.
+This effect can also be achieved through the normal consumption of bay leaf spice.

 Protect Heart Health